estervianax/FPSO-Failure-Prediction/README.md

 ## Usage

-You can see the whole procject in hmlr or execute a simple step workflow organized in a Jupyter notebook:
+You can explore the entire project in a HTML format or execute, step-by-step workflow organized in a Jupyter Notebook:

+### HTML: `FPSO_failure_prediction.html`
-- **Notebook**: `FPSO_failure_prediction.ipynb`
+### Notebook: `FPSO_failure_prediction.ipynb`

-- **Description**:
+**Description**:
-  - Clean and inspect sensor and preset data.
+- Clean and inspect sensor data.
-  - Identify which variables behaves precede failure.
+- Identify which variables behave impact equipment failure.
-  - Prdict failures using machine learning model
+- Predict failures using a machine learning model.
-  - evaluate model performance
+- Evaluate model performance with relevant metrics and visualizations.

 ---

 ## Code Overview